 We are dependent on identifying, signing and retaining artists with long-term potential, whose debut albums are well received on release, whose subsequent albums are anticipated by consumers and whose music will continue to generate sales as part of our catalog for years to come.
 The competition among record companies for such talent is intense.
 Competition among record companies to sell records is also intense and the marketing expenditures necessary to compete have increased as well.
 We are also dependent on signing and retaining songwriters who will write the hit songs of today and the classics of tomorrow under terms that are economically attractive to us.
 Our competitive position is dependent on our continuing ability to attract and develop talent whose work can achieve a high degree of public acceptance.
-Our financial results may be adversely affected if we are unable to identify, sign and retain such artists and songwriters under terms that are economically attractive to us.
-Our financial results may also be affected by the existence or absence of superstar artist releases during a particular period.
+Our financial results may be adversely affected if we are unable to identify, sign and retain artists and songwriters under terms that are economically attractive to us.
 Some music industry observers believe that the number of superstar acts with long-term appeal, both in terms of catalog sales and future releases, has declined in recent years.
 Additionally, our financial results are generally affected by the general economic and retail environment of the countries in which we operate, as well as the appeal of our recorded music catalog and our music publishing library.